1.1 This document sets out the LGSCO’s policy towards the recruitment of people with a criminal record.

 7.1 Applicants or staff who are unhappy with any aspect of the application of this policy should initially raise their concerns with the Head of Human Resources.
 Where this fails to produce a satisfactory resolution, applicants have the right to complain to the Chief Executive Officer.

 7.2 The above complaints procedure is intended to deal with the LGSCO’s own internal processes.
-Complaints relating to mistaken identity or the nature of the information given in a criminal record disclosure can only be dealt with by the Disclosure Scotland.
+Complaints relating to mistaken identity or the nature of the information given in a criminal record disclosure can only be dealt with by the DBS.